Tuesday and Thursday from 11 AM to 12:15 PM

 - When it makes sense to link expenses to revenues: Variable costs

-- When the relationship between expenses and revenues is non-linear: fixed costs and semi-fixed costs
+- When the relationship between expenses and revenues is nonlinear: fixed costs and semi-fixed costs

 Long-run versus short-run

-- How do these relationships between revenues and costs change over the short run versus the long-run
+- How do these relationships between revenues and costs change over the short-run versus the long-run

 Session 6: Operating expense metrics and drivers